JoshuaWise/ssh-bridge/README.md

 ## sshBridge([*configDir*, [*daemonProcessTitle*]]) -> *Promise&lt;Client>*

-Asynchronously returns a new client, which can be used to establish SSH connections and run commands via SSH.
+Returns a new client, which can be used to establish SSH connections and run commands via SSH.

 If there's no `ssh-bridge` daemon running in the `configDir`, this function will spawn a new daemon before returning.
 By default, the `configDir` is `~/.ssh-bridge`.
 By default, the daemon's process title is `ssh-bridge`, but you can override this by passing `daemonProcessTitle`.
 Note that passing `daemonProcessTitle` does nothing if there's already a daemon running in `configDir`.